GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What were some hesitancies you had before considering a role in the federal government?**

 Are there more Latinx people?
 How is their experience?
-Since I joined, I’ve been trying to help other Latinx people to learn more about the civil service.
+Since I joined, I’ve been trying to help other Latinx people to learn more about the civil service.{{< /note >}}

-{{< img-right src="hhm-2022-edwin" >}}

-**A picture is worth a thousand words, what photograph or image best represents your cultural connection?**

-With my family, celebrating Christmas after Hurricane Maria, wearing the iconic Puerto Rican jíbaro fashion.{{< /note >}}

 <hr width="75%">